Skip to content

-Posted on by Lisa O'Carroll Brexit correspondent
+Posted by Lisa O'Carroll Brexit correspondent on

 Irish deputy PM Simon Coveney strongly criticises Johnson’s hard stance on border backstop